 7 – 14 days

-During the consultation, the plastic surgeon will ask you about your wishes and expectations.
-Following this, the possibilities will be discussed.
-Together you will decide which treatment method is most suitable for you.
-During this consultation your plastic surgeon will explain in detail the possible risks and complications and will show you what results you can expect.
-The difference between the various gynecomastia treatments will also be explained.
-If liposuction is required, the plastic surgeon will also discuss this procedure.
-At Blooming Plastic Surgery, you will always receive honest advice and clear education about the treatment process.
-This way you know what to expect and there are no surprises.
+During the consultation, the plastic surgeon will inquire about your desires and expectations.
+Subsequently, the available options will be discussed.
+Together, you will determine the most suitable treatment method for you.
+The surgeon will thoroughly explain the potential risks and complications, as well as the anticipated results during this consultation.
+The distinctions between various gynecomastia treatments will also be clarified.
+If liposuction is necessary, this procedure will be discussed as well.
+At Blooming Plastic Surgery, we are committed to providing you with honest advice and clear information about the treatment process.
+This ensures that you’re fully prepared for what lies ahead, eliminating any unexpected surprises.

 A 100 euro consultation fee is charged for a consultation.
 These will be deducted from the final price of the treatment.

-The surgery takes place under local anesthesia or under general anesthesia, depending on the extent of the correction and the technique chosen.
-Liposuction will generally be done under anesthesia.
-With surgery under local anesthesia, after numbing the skin around the areola, the wound area will be covered sterile and the excess tissue removed.
-It is important to know that there will always be a small amount of tissue (glandular or fatty) left under the areola in order to prevent a dent in the area of the nipple after surgery.
-To make the scar as noticeable as possible, the skin incision will be placed at the edge of the areola.
-After this, the wounds will mostly be taped with sterile plasters (star strips).
-If surgery is performed under anesthesia, the same skin incision will usually be used.
-However, for major corrections, it is sometimes extended or expanded, depending on whether skin also needs to be removed .
-With liposuction, several more small (~5mm) stab holes may be made to allow liposuction to be performed.
-At the end of surgery, the skin incisions will be closed with subcutaneous soluble sutures possibly combined with skin glue.
-After this, the wounds will be taped with sterile plasters (steristrips). particularly with larger corrections, it is sometimes chosen to place short-term drains (tubes) in the wound area to drain excess fluid or blood in the first post-operative phase (up to a few days) so that it does not accumulate in the surgical area.
-These drains can be easily removed again.
+The surgery is performed either under local or general anesthesia, depending on the extent of the correction and the technique chosen.
+Liposuction is generally performed under anesthesia.
+For surgeries under local anesthesia, excess tissue is removed after numbing the skin around the areola and sterilizing the wound area.
+It’s crucial to mention that a small amount of tissue (glandular or fatty) is always left under the areola to prevent the nipple area from becoming indented post-surgery.
+To minimize scarring, the skin incision is typically made at the edge of the areola.
+At the end of the surgery, the skin is closed with subcutaneous dissolvable sutures, potentially combined with skin glue.
+Afterwards, the wounds are often covered with sterile plasters (steri-strips).
+If the surgery is performed under general anesthesia, the same skin incision is usually used.
+However, for major corrections, the incision may be extended or expanded if skin also needs to be removed.
+With liposuction, there may be a few additional small (~5mm) stab incisions to perform the procedure.
+At the end of the surgery, the skin incisions are closed with subcutaneous dissolvable sutures, potentially combined with skin glue.
+After this, the wounds are covered with sterile plasters (steri-strips).
+Especially with larger corrections, drains (tubes) are sometimes inserted into the wound area for a short time to drain excess fluid or blood during the initial post-operative phase (up to a few days), preventing accumulation in the surgical area.
+These drains can be easily removed.

-Any surgical procedure carries risks and complications.
-The possibility of risks is low because people undergoing cosmetic surgery are often physically healthy.
-Therefore, the possibility of complications is rare.
+Like any surgical procedure, gynecomastia treatment carries potential risks and complications.
+However, since individuals undergoing cosmetic surgery are typically in good health, the likelihood of complications is low.
 Some possible complications of gynecomastia treatment include:

 - Allergic reaction